dasch-swiss/dsp-tools/knora/README.md

 )
 ```

-- resclass: Name of resource class (prefix may be omitted)
+- resclass: Name of the resource class (prefix may be omitted)
-- id: a user defined ID that can be used to reference this resource by later resources.
+- id: A user defined (internal) ID that can be used to reference this resource later during the bulk import
-- label: String desribing the instance
+- label: String describing the instance
-- properties: Dict of property name/value pairs.
+- properties: Dict of property name/value pairs

 #### upload()

-Upload the data using the bulk import route.
+Uploads the data using the bulk import route of the DSP API.

 ```python
 upload(